Welcome to the Turro Group

 Pictured (from left), Back: Austin Lanquist, Piyush Gupta, Dr. Walter Dressick, Dr. Sean Stienke, Spencer Burton

 Front: Erin Ramey, Jessie Vandevord, Dr. Claudia Turro, Matt Fortunato, Marilyn Dunbar, Alexia Silva, Santana Garcia

 The research in the Turro group encompasses a wide area of chemistry – including inorganic, physical, supramolecular, and biological chemistry.
-There is a variety of projects that students are working on in the group.
-Many of these projects involve the use of optical instrumentation, such as absorption, steady-state emission, and lifetime instruments.
-In addition, time-resolved laser spectroscopy with optical detection is an important tool to measure rates of photo initiated reactions and to obtain spectral information on excited states and short-lived reactive intermediates.
-The use of transition metal complexes in these studies involve the preparation of known compounds, but new complexes are also synthesized for the biological projects.
+There is a variety of projects that students are working on in the group, many of which involve the use of optical instrumentation to measure electronic absorption, emission, and lifetime properties.
+In addition, ultrafast and nanosecond transient absorption spectroscopies, as well as ultrafast time-resolved infrared techniques are important tools that we use to obtain spectral and lifetime information on the excited states and short-lived intermediates involved in photochemical reactions on chemically relevant timescales.